aptos-labs/aptos-core/developer-docs-site/docs/tutorials/run-a-local-testnet.md

       --server-url http://127.0.0.1:8080
 ```

 This will start a Faucet running locally without any restrictions to tokens that can be claimed and minted.
-This Faucet service will be as accessible as the testnet youy started above.
+This Faucet service will be as accessible as the testnet you started above.

 ## Using Docker